 “I’ve met him.
 If it’s okay with you, Tony, I’d like to give him a call.
 Can I assume that he knows you’re moving to Davis?”

 “Yes, but he’s the only one who knows.
 I’m not going to tell the guys on the team or anyone else at school until the season is over.
-I don’t want my teammates to have something else to think about other than football.”
+I don’t want my teammates to have something else to think about other than our upcoming games.”

 “Okay.
 Nice meeting you too, Coach.”